The Dark Side of Customized ChatGPTs: Understanding Prompt Injection Risks

 The release of ChatGPT by OpenAI has sparked tremendous excitement about the potential of large language models (LLMs) to enhance productivity and unlock new possibilities across industries.
 However, the customizable versions of ChatGPT, allowing users to tailor the model for specific use cases, also introduce concerning vulnerabilities that could undermine privacy and security.

-A new study by researchers at Northwestern University systematically uncovers a major weakness in over 200 user-designed ChatGPT models - their susceptibility to “prompt injection attacks”.
+A study by researchers at Northwestern University systematically uncovers a major weakness in over 200 user-designed ChatGPT models - their susceptibility to "prompt injection attacks".
 Through adversarial prompts, the authors demonstrate the ease with which sensitive information can be extracted from these customized LLMs.

 What is Prompt Injection?